-(This story goes out to my friend who recently had to put her cat down from old age.
+(This story goes out to my friend who recently had to put her cat down due to old age.
 Cats and Dogs aren’t just pets, they’re also family, and when you lose one, it feels like you lost a family member.
 Show your fur babies some love and remember the good times with past pets!)

-The only way we can die is to be killed by another witch, and it’s so hard to find one that’s a true witch.
+However, the only way we can actually die is to be killed by another witch, but it’s so hard to find one that’s a pure-blood witch.
 I was still killing whenever I got the scent of a person being a descendant of the people who murdered all those women.

-Sure, my new owner isn’t a witch but I’ll keep him safe, it’s my job to do that and to take out the people who are getting too close to knowing the truth about my owner and about the others.
-I still miss my first owner but I know she’s happy where ever she’s at, and she would also be glad to know I’m doing well now.
+Sure, my new owner isn’t a witch, but I’ll keep him safe, it’s my job to do that and to take out the evil who are getting too close to knowing the truth about my owner and the others.
+I won’t let ANYTHING happen to them!
+And if they give me the order to run I won’t follow it!
+Not this time!